rust-lang/rust/src/doc/guide.md

 Finally, because fields have names, we can access the field through dot
 notation: `origin.x`.

-The values in structs are immutable, like other bindings in Rust.
-However, you can use `mut` to make them mutable:
+The values in structs are immutable by default, like other bindings in Rust.
+Use `mut` to make them mutable:

 ```{rust}
 struct Point {